stefaandesmet2003/ArduinoProjects/DCC/AccessoryDecoder/README.md

 - programming mode : 3-second longpress the progkey until the led starts blinking slowly
 - CV programming : reading/writing CV only in programming mode --> 3 fast led flashes after a CV write operation
+- writing any value to CV8 (manufacturer ID) triggers a factory reset --> the actual value is not stored, CV8 is read-only
+--> Note! after a factory reset, the decoder reinitializes and is no longer in programming mode!

 - added NOP packet (RCN-213) to nmradcc lib, not sure yet what to do with it --> CommandStation is not sending this packet anyway for now